 LEVEL IIIA BULLETPROOF VEST

 Level 3A plates (level IIIA) are the current standard in police soft armor protection.
 This level of body armor can stop all handgun rounds up to .44 magnum, and even 12 gauge shotgun slugs.
 This is the most common kind of body armor currently available and is used by police officers mostly.
 In terms of what you may need as a day-to-day average joe going about his/her life, this would be the best option for you based on a number of reasons.
 One, this armor is extremely light weight and can be worn all day without any sort of significant or noticeable drain on stamina.
-Two, this armor is soft armor as opposed to a hard armor steel or PE plates, which means it has some give and can conform to your body.
-Three, most crimes in the modern ERA are committed with handguns or shotguns, very few, are committed with rifles.
-Not only is 3A cheaper than the higher level – rifle rate armor, but its lighter, more comfortable to wear, protects against realistic threats, and can be concealed if needed.
+Two, this armor is soft armor as opposed to hard armor steel or PE plates, which means it has some give and can conform to your body.
+Three, most crimes in the modern ERA are committed with handguns or shotguns, and very few, are committed with rifles.
+Not only is 3A cheaper than the higher-level – rifle rate armor, but it’s lighter, more comfortable to wear, protects against realistic threats, and can be concealed if needed.

 LEVEL III RIFLE PLATES